Explore Kete Christchurch

 A cluster of shops arount the intersection of Clyde Road and Ilam Road.
 With the newer Fendalton Village Mall and

-The 2014 Christchurch Photo Hunt is on now.
-Christchurch City Libraries’ annual Photo Hunt – is an opportunity to discover
+Christchurch City Libraries’ annual Photo Hunt is an opportunity to discover photographic treasures that reconnect Cantabrians to cherish, celebrate and

 Draws together images of the same places or people taken at different time periods.